tomayac/input-switch-polyfill/README.md

 - Set `accent-color` inline (as in the examples above)
 - Or set `accent-color` via CSS rules

-The provided `input-switch.css` uses `--switch-accent` to style the visual switch.
+The provided `input-switch-polyfill.css` uses `--switch-accent` to style the visual switch.

 ## Demo